 Santa Fe is also home to dozens of museums and art galleries.
 Some standouts are the Museum of International Folk Art, where the Girard Wing features a Mexican town in miniature, and the Georgia O’Keefe Museum, dedicated to the artist who lived her last years in Santa Fe.
 Another local favorite is El Rancho de las Golondrinas, a living 18th-century village with adobe houses and costumed re-enactors.
 Multiple events are held in the ranch year-round — don’t miss the Santa Fe Wine Festival in July or the Harvest Festival in the fall.

-To find Money’s Best Places to Retire, we looked only at places with populations above 50,000.
+To find Money’s Best Places to Retire, we looked only at places with a population of at least 25,000.
 We eliminated any location that had more than double the national crime risk, less than 85% of its state’s median household income or a lack of racial diversity.
 This gave us 1,890 places.